Christ Church, Taita

-Christ Church in Taitā, Lower Hutt is the oldest surviving church in the Wellington region of New Zealand.
+Christ Church is a heritage-listed Anglican church located in Taitā, Lower Hutt in the Wellington region of New Zealand.
+The church is the oldest surviving church in the Wellington region.

+History

 The church is built on land donated by Algernon Grey Tollemache.
 Sidney Hirst, a Yorkshire-born carpenter, constructed the building, completing it in late 1853.
+The timber was donated by John Ings Daysh.
+The timber church has significant technical interest in that the method of its original construction did not require nails.

 In the 1950s, efforts to protect the church played a role in the establishment of the New Zealand Historic Places Trust.

 An arsonist destroyed about a third of the interior of the building in 1989, but it has since been restored from photos and architectural drawings.